 The ovaries are the main source of estrogen in premenopausal women.

-The testicles are the main source of testosterone production.
-For prostate cancer, orchiectomy, removal of the testicles, may be considered in advanced cases.
+The testes are the main source of testosterone production.
+For prostate cancer, orchiectomy, removal of the testes, may be considered in advanced cases.